-While indoor air quality has always been important to some, the COVID-19 pandemic has brought the concern to the forefront of many homeowner’s minds.
+While indoor air quality has always been important to some, the COVID-19 pandemic has brought the concern to the forefront of many homeowners’ minds.
 With the virus spreading mainly through the air via airborne particles and droplets, homeowners and business owners alike began looking for indoor air quality solutions for health reasons.

 Additionally, when we think about Colorado specifically, the seasons have been getting drier and drier and there’s a lot of dust in the air more often.
 Add the smoke and ash from increased wildfires in the state and nearby states, and you have quite the mix of particles coming into your home.

-This increased focus on indoor air quality solutions is why Simply Mechanical added air duct cleaning in Denver and Colorado Springs to our services line up.
+This increased focus on indoor air quality solutions is why Simply Mechanical added air duct cleaning in Denver and Colorado Springs to our services lineup.
 Read on to find out the benefits of air duct cleaning, how often it should be done, and learn about the state-of-the-art technology we employ.

 Air Ducts and Indoor Air Quality

 Cleaning out air ducts that connect to a heating and/or air conditioning system is focused on reducing the particulates in the air of the house.
-Over time, dust and debris naturally builds up inside the ducts.
+Over time, dust and debris naturally build up inside the ducts.

 What most people don’t realize is that different things can cause that dirt to shake loose and blow into the air.
-Activities around the house such as loud music, vibrations from construction in the neighborhood, even barometric pressure changes, can disrupt pockets of dirt that will not only blow around the house but also get into the HVAC equipment.
+Activities around the house such as loud music, vibrations from construction in the neighborhood, and even barometric pressure changes, can disrupt pockets of dirt that will not only blow around the house but also get into the HVAC equipment.
 When HVAC equipment gets dirty inside it can break down and cause costly repairs down the road.

-- Clears the dust, debris and allergens that accumulate in your air ducts over time
+- Clears the dust, debris, and allergens that accumulate in your air ducts over time

 - Ensures your furnace and air conditioner are operating at peak performance and that dust and debris aren’t decreasing the efficiency